DDTBOX/mvpa-fundamentals/intro-to-eep-erp.md

 \tiny

 - Acunzo, D. J., MacKenzie, G., and van Rossum, M. C. W. (2012).
-Systematic biases in early ERP and erf components as a result of high-pass filtering.
+Systematic biases in early ERP and ERF components as a result of high-pass filtering.
 Journal of Neuroscience Methods, 209(1):212–218.
 - Maess, B., Schröger, E., and Widmann, A. (2016).
-High-pass filters and baseline correction in m/eeg analysis. commentary on: “how inappropriate high-pass filters can produce artefacts and incorrect conclusions in ERP studies of language and cognition”.
+High-pass filters and baseline correction in M/EEG analysis. commentary on: “how inappropriate high-pass filters can produce artefacts and incorrect conclusions in ERP studies of language and cognition”.
 Journal of Neuroscience Methods, pages –.
 - Maess, B., Schröger, E., and Widmann, A. (2016).
-High-pass filters and baseline correction in m/eeg analysis–continued discussion.
+High-pass filters and baseline correction in M/EEG analysis–continued discussion.
 Journal of Neuroscience Methods, pages –.
 - Rousselet, G. A. (2012).
 Does filtering preclude us from studying ERP time-courses?
 Frontiers in Psychology, 3(00131).
 - Tanner, D., Morgan-Short, K., and Luck, S. J. (2015).
 How inappropriate high-pass filters can produce artifactual effects and incorrect conclusions in ERP studies of language and cognition.
 Psychophysiology, 52(8):997–1009.
 - Tanner, D., Norton, J. J. S., Morgan-Short, K., and Luck, S. J. (in press).
 On high-pass filter artifacts (they’re real) and baseline correction (it’s a good idea) in erp/ermf analysis.
 Journal of Neuroscience Methods, pages –.